- 4 hours (Approx.)

-Stop At: Puerto Madero, Buenos Aires, Capital Federal District
+Stop At: Puerto Madero, Rosario Vera Penaloza, Buenos Aires Argentina

 Puerto Madero is a renovated neighborhood that faces the bay.
 Its renovated redbrick buildings house exclusive grills frequented by tourists and businessmen at lunchtime.
 There are also modern skyscrapers with multinationals and luxury apartments.
 The lakes in the area are surrounded by trails, as is the ecological reserve Costanera Sur, very popular with runners and families.
 The elegant suspension bridge of the Woman connects the ports.
 Finis the tour in this point

 Duration: 5 minutes